 Our ghostly traditions apparently began over 2,000 years ago with the Celts.
 They believed that the boundaries between the world of the living and the world of the dead were blurred right before the new year.

 According to History.com, "[Halloween] is thought to have originated with the ancient Celtic festival of Samhain, when people would light bonfires and wear costumes to ward off roaming ghosts."

 People also wore black clothing to the bonfires, traditionally a sign of mourning, to honor their late relatives.

-As we all know, orange is representative of various fall symbols, like pumpkins and fall leaves.
+As we all know, orange is representative of various fall symbols, like pumpkins, fall leaves and harvest season.
 Carved pumpkins, also known as Jack-o'-lanterns, originated in Ireland, where people would carve lanterns out of potatoes and turnips to celebrate the Irish myth of Stingy Jack.

-When the Irish migrated to the United States, they brought this tradition with them.
+When the Irish immigrants came to the United States, they brought this tradition with them.
 As all traditions do, this one evolved.
-Today, it’s become the artistic and fun pumpkins you see along the streets in your neighborhood.
+Today, it can be seen via the artistic and fun pumpkins you see along the streets in your neighborhood.

 As Bustle says, the colors were likely paired together because of the strong contrast of the two hues.

 So when you pair your orange sweater with black slacks this year, just know that you're part of a centuries long Halloween tradition.

 While it may not be one of the traditional Halloween colors, in more recent years the color purple has been added to the Halloween color palette.
 So how did this come to be?
 According to the Scientic American, a study showed that purple is often associated with children and laughter.
 So the incorporation of purple into our yearly Halloween decor could be a sign of the increased commercialism of the holiday.
 It's also a way to make the creepiness of Halloween decorations and costumes more palatable to children.